nikzart/hotel-management-system/README.md

 # Hotel Management System

-A comprehensive backend system for hotel management built with Node.js, Express, and SQLite.
+A comprehensive backend system for hotel management built with Node.js, Express, SQLite, and Socket.IO for real-time features.

 ## Features